Introduction READ THIS ENTIRE BULLETIN FOR INSTRUCTIONS ON HOW TO REAPPLY FOR THIS RECRUITMENT THIS IS A REOPENING OF AN EXISTING EXAMINATION.

 KNOWLEDGE AND SKILLS The most suitably qualified candidates will possess the following competencies:

-• Principles and practices of effective organization.
+• Principles and practices of program/operation planning and evaluation.

 • Computer applications related to the work.